vimanasystems/ZeroTrustBSD/MICROSEGMENTATION.md

 # 🧱 ZeroTrustBSD Deployment Topologies

+This document outlines key deployment topologies for ZeroTrustBSD across enterprise, telecom, and critical infrastructure (OT/ICS/IIoT) environments, including support for VXLAN and microsegmentation.
 This document presents real-world deployment examples of **ZeroTrustBSD**, using OpenBSD’s secure architecture.
 It includes ASCII topology diagrams for:

 - Core Microsegmentation
 - VXLAN-based Overlay Networks